 Also in August, Michael Schmidt-Salomon, as an outsider to the party, gave three lectures at the Green Party's Academy of Principles.
 In particular, his lecture on "self-determination" as a fundamental constitutional value met with unexpected approval from the approximately 400 party members.
 A few days later, the gbs took part in the major demonstration "Unteilbar: Solidarität statt Ausgrenzung" ("Indivisible: Solidarity instead of Exclusion") in Dresden - which in 2019 provoked significantly less criticism than the year before.

 In early September, the gbs was represented at the Humanist Day in Hamburg by several representatives.
 On the occasion of the "World Children's Day" on September 20, it reiterated its call for the inclusion of children's rights in the constitution.
 Three days later, just in time for the start of the Catholic Bishops' Conference, the ifw reported that, in terms of sexual abuse, "compensation payments of one billion euros" are pending.
-Less than a year earlier, the Institute for Worldview Law had filed Germany-wide criminal charges against sex offenders of the Catholic Church.
+Less than a year earlier, the Institute for Secular Law had filed Germany-wide criminal charges against sex offenders of the Catholic Church.

 4th quarter: October – December 2019